makersacademy/CV/README.md

 * Test Driven Development:
   - 9 years of Software Testing has allowed for hands on involvement in requirements gathering and final deployment to end users.
 As a Software Engineer these end user/business insights help in the construction of well focused Rspec unit tests and Capybara end-to-end tests to then code from.
 Coding example with Rspec tests  [best-rate loan matcher](https://github.com/meads58/best_rate)
 * DevOps mindset:
   - Proactive to find ways to help other teams so we can continuously deploy.
-Added in logging to our Rails app for splunk logging, hipchat notification from jenkins on build statuses and Docker, Vagrant, Puppet and Artifactory for our project's configuration management solution.
+Added in logging to our Rails app for Splunk logging, Hipchat notification from Jenkins on build statuses and Docker, Vagrant, Puppet and Artifactory for our project's configuration management solution.
   - Worked in the platform team on deployment solutions using Docker, Vagrant, Puppet, Octopus, Jenkins and Artifactory tools for the legacy systems at Zopa.
 This will allow for a quick spin up of identical environments on any machine and the removal of bottlenecks in the current deployment process.

 #### Communication